langgenius/dify-docs/en/advanced/retrieval-augment/retrieval.md

 ### Multi-path Retrieval

-Based on user intent, this mode matches all datasets simultaneously, queries relevant text segments from multiple datasets, and after a re-ranking step, selects the best results matching the user's question from the multi-path query results.
+Based on user intent, this mode matches all datasets simultaneously, queries relevant text chunks from multiple datasets, and after a re-ranking step, selects the best results matching the user's question from the multi-path query results.
 Configuring the Rerank model API is required.
 In Multi-path retrieval mode, the search engine retrieves text content related to the user's query from all datasets associated with the application, merges the results from multi-path recall, and re-ranks the retrieved documents semantically using the Rerank model.

 In Multi-path retrieval mode, configuring the Rerank model is necessary.
 How to configure the Rerank model: 🔗